Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each gram of ointment contains acyclovir 50 mg.
+Each gram of ointment contains 50 mg of acyclovir.
 Nonmedicinal ingredient: polyethylene glycol base.

 Apply the medication liberally to the affected area 4 to 6 times daily for up to 10 days as directed by your doctor.
 A sufficient quantity of ointment should be applied to adequately cover all lesions.
 When applying, wear a finger cot or rubber glove to decrease the chances of spreading the infection to other sites or other people.
 You should start using this medication as soon as possible following the onset of signs and symptoms.